recommenders-team/recommenders/recommenders/README.md

 When installing with GPU support you will need to point to the PyTorch index to ensure you are downloading a version of PyTorch compiled with CUDA support.
 This can be done using the --find-links or -f option below.

-`pip install --no-cache --no-binary scikit-surprise recommenders[gpu] -f https://download.pytorch.org/whl/cu111/torch_stable.html`
+`pip install recommenders[gpu] -f https://download.pytorch.org/whl/cu111/torch_stable.html`

 ## Experimental dependencies

 We are currently evaluating inclusion of the following dependencies:

+ - scikit-surprise: due to incompatibilities with `numpy <= 1.19`, proper installation of Surprise requires `pip install numpy cython` and `pip install --no-binary scikit-surprise recommenders[experimental]`
  - vowpalwabbit: current examples show how to use vowpal wabbit after it has been installed on the command line; using the [PyPI package](https://pypi.org/project/vowpalwabbit/) with the scikit-learn interface will facilitate easier integration into python environments
+ - xlearn: on some platforms, xLearn requires pre-installation of cmake.

+## NNI dependencies

- - nni: a more recent version can be installed but is untested (and requires a higher numpy version).
+For NNI a more recent version can be installed but is untested.

 ## Installing the utilities from a local copy